Radishes in a Gout Diet

 If purines accumulate to excessive levels in the body, it will elevate the levels of uric acid in the body, since uric acid is a result of the breakdown of purines in the body and it is the crystallization of excess uric acids that exacerbates your gout condition.

 It goes without saying that if you are suffering from gout, then you have to avoid foods with high levels of purines.
 Many are the foods that have been proposed as low purine foods and are thus recommended for gout sufferers.
-Most of these foods are either low in purines or they help the kidneys in removing excess uric acid from the blood, preventing the formation of uric acid crystals.
-Radishes happens to be one of the highly recommended foods for people suffering from gout.
+Most of these foods are either low in purines or they may help the kidneys in removing excess uric acid from the blood, preventing the formation of uric acid crystals.
+Radishes happens to be one of the highly recommended foods that may help people suffering from gout.

 A Low Purine Food